lucas-low/Project-Management-Application/README.md

 - [Live App](https://intense-chamber-36264.herokuapp.com)

-- Using MERNG tech stack aka MongoDB, Express, React, Nodejs, GraphQL and a Apollo with Apollo/GraphQL Client to build an intuitive project management application that scales.
+- Using MERNG tech stack aka MongoDB, Express, React, Nodejs, GraphQL and with Apollo/GraphQL Client to build an intuitive project management application that scales.

 Notable Features
 - Create Client that is linked with project(s)